Salt use increases risk 70 percent

 Reflux typically results in symptoms of heartburn and regurgitation, with stomach contents going backward up the esophagus.
 For some reason, the lower esophageal sphincter, the valve between the stomach and esophagus, inappropriately relaxes.
 No one is quite sure why it happens with some people and not others.
 Of course, a portion of reflux is physiologic (normal functioning), especially after a meal (1).
 As such, it typically doesn’t require medical treatment.

-Smoking and Salt
+Smoking and salt increase risk

 One study showed that both smoking and salt consumption added to the risk of GERD significantly (4).
 Risk increased 70 percent in people who smoked.
 Surprisingly, people who used table salt regularly saw the same increased risk as seen with smokers.